dan1lo/dan1lo/README.md

 - 🤔 &nbsp; Looking to understand how we improve Software Engineering Education and the impact of human aspects in Software Engineering.
 - 🎓 &nbsp; Ph.D in Computer Science <a href="www.cin.ufpe.br">UFPE</a>.
-- 🎓 &nbsp; Currently, Pos-doc Researcher at UFPE (Accessibility for neurodiverse people at Urban Mobility Context) with  <a href="https://www.cin.ufpe.br/~kiev/"> Professor Kiev Gama </a>
+- 🎓 &nbsp; Past, Pos-doc Researcher at UFPE (Accessibility for neurodiverse people at Urban Mobility Context) with  <a href="https://www.cin.ufpe.br/~kiev/"> Professor Kiev Gama </a>
 - 💼 &nbsp; Working with **Data Analysis, People Analysis, Software Engineering and Software Engineering Education** at  <a href="https://www.zup.com.br/">Zup Innovation</a>
 - 💼 &nbsp; Professor and Supervisor (Master and Ph.d) at <a href="https://www.cesar.school/">Cesar School</a>
 - 🌱 &nbsp; Learning more about **Statistic, Python, Pandas and Machine Learning**.